debops/debops/docs/organizational-structure.rst

 final.
 The Leader creates the version tags in the ``git`` repositories signed by his/her GPG key.

-The UNIX group for DebOps Leader used on the project assets should be named ``debops-leader``.
+The UNIX group for the DebOps Leader used on the project assets should be named ``debops-leader``.

 Contributors